 Launch the Camera app.

-In the photo interface, press the yellow Live Photo icon to turn it off.
-(This is also how you switch it off temporarily, but normally it will turn on again once you relaunch the app.)
+In the photo interface, press the Live Photo icon to turn it off.
+It is located in the upper right in iOS 16.

 That’s all!
 The next time you open your Camera app, the Live Photo icon should already be turned off.
-You can reactivate Live Photos by pressing the icon so it changes back to yellow, but with this setting active, it should stay off if you decide to turn it off again.
+You can reactivate Live Photos by pressing the icon, and with this setting active, it should stay on until you decide to turn it off.

 How to disable Live Photo features in a photo you’ve already taken

 This is helpful for sharing older Live Photos you took before you were enlightened by the information above.
-You can disable the potentially embarrassing sound, or you can simply disable every Live Photo bell and whistle before you send it.
+You can simply disable every Live Photo bell and whistle before you send it.
 Once you’ve done that, it’ll look like a regular photo when you send it.
 Here’s how to do it.

-Open the photo you want to edit, either through the Photos app or the Camera app.
+Open the photo you want to edit in the Photos.